How to pack for a short break

 Stick to simple, easy to co-ordinate basics in neutral shades.
 Choose multi-tasking items - a shift dress, tunic top, cardigan, wide leg trousers - and experiment with different combinations.
 Use accessories to add colour and dress up any outfit.
 Accessories are light and easy to carry, so don't scrimp!
 With a limited amount of clothing, accessories are your new best friend.
 Scarves, beaded necklaces and sarongs can be stored inside shoes.
 Belts can be rolled up and stored at the corner of the case.
 For more information on putting together the perfect capsule wardrobe, read our guide.

-Wear thin layers to travel in, a vest top, T-shirt and cashmere cardigan or sweater, with jeans or stretch trousers will feel comfortably warm - it's always cooler than you think on the airplane and those regulation blankets are nasty - and look smart.
+Wear thin layers to travel in, a vest top, T-shirt and cashmere cardigan or sweater, with jeans or stretch trousers will feel comfortably warm and look smart.
+It's always cooler than you think on the airplane and those regulation blankets are nasty.

 The essential carry-on case should contain the following items: